whitneyburton/portfolios/students/1703-back/sarah_kirk/20170421-sarah-kirk-m1.markdown

 #### Session 1: Growth Mindset

 The power of "yet" has been somewhat of a mantra for my time here.
-Everytime I feel downtrodden or the self talk gets too negative, I try and modify my statements with a "yet".
+Every time I feel downtrodden or the self talk gets too negative, I try and modify my statements with a "yet".
 For example, "I am not understanding the material yet" or "I'm not biking at a consistent 15 miles per hour yet".
 Although I would be lying if I said that I no longer have doubts, those doubts are in fact fewer.
 I am trying to apply the concept of a growth mindset not only to Turing but across my life in wellness, self-talk, and my relationships.

 #### Session 2: Getting Better at Difficult Things